chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 #### Percentages

 - Ethnically CSS doesn't consider percentages a length value, but you can use **percentages** to define dimensions as a fraction of the container's width or height.
 - If you place a `block` or `inline-block` element in a container and set it to `width: 50%;`, the element's width is 50% of the width of the container.
 Likewise, if you need a height of one-quarter of the container's height, use `height: 25%`.
 - Remember: `width` and `height` have no effect on `inline` elements.
+- Browser window interaction
+  - When you use a percentage width for an image, the image will resize proportionally based on the size of the browser window.
+  - For example, if you set the width of an image to 50%, the image will take up 50% of the width of its containing element.
+If the containing element is the entire width of the browser window, then the image will take up 50% of the width of the browser window.
+As the size of the browser window changes, the image will resize proportionally to always take up 50% of the width of its containing element.

 #### Auto